Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

 However, though we have very good LHC tunes for essentially all the general-purpose generators by now, there are two important aspects which have so far been neglected, and which it is becoming increasingly urgent to address.
 The first is that a central tune is not really worth much, unless you know what the uncertainty on it is.
 A few individual proposals for systematic tuning variations have been made~\cite{Skands:2010ak,Richardson:2012bn}, but so far there is no general approach for establishing MC uncertainties by tune variations.
-The second issue is that virtually all generator tuning is done at the ``pure'' LL shower level, and not much is known about what happens to the tuning when matrix-element matching is subsequently included.
+(Note: in 2016 all of the general-purpose MC collaborations published strategies for automated evaluations of perturbative shower uncertainties, which we highly recommend the community to start using, see~\cite{Badger:2016bpw,Mrenna:2016sih,Bellm:2016voq}.)
+The second issue is that virtually all generator tuning is done at the ``pure'' LL shower level, and not much is known about what happens to the tuning when matrix-element matching is subsequently included\footnote{One aspect, consistent $\alpha_s$ variations, is discussed in ~\cite{Cooper:2011gk}.}.

-Finally, rather than performing one global tune to all the data, as is usually done, a more systematic check on the validity of the underlying physics model could be obtained by instead performing several independent optimizations of the model parameters for a range of different phase-space windows and/or collider environments.
+Finally, rather than performing one global tune to all the data, as is usually done, a more systematic check on the validity of the underlying physics model could be obtained by instead performing several independent optimisations of the model parameters for a range of different phase-space windows and/or collider environments.
 In regions in which consistent parameter sets are obtained (with reasonable $\Delta\chi^2$ values), the underlying model can be considered as interpolating well, i.e., it is universal.
 If not, a breakdown in the ability of the model to span different physical regimes has been identified, and can be addressed, with the nature of the deviations giving clues as to the nature of the breakdown.
 With the advent of automated tools, such systematic studies are now becoming feasible, with a first example given in \cite{Schulz:2011qy}.

-We round off by giving a sketch of a reasonably complete tuning procedure, without going into details about the parameters that control each of these sectors in individual Monte Carlo models:
+We round off by giving a sketch of a reasonably complete tuning procedure, without going into details about the parameters that control each of these sectors in individual Monte Carlo models (a recent detailed discussion in the context of PYTHIA 8 can be found in~\cite{Skands:2014pea}):

 {\bf 1) Keep in mind} that inabilities of models to describe data is a vital part of the feedback cycle between theory and experiment.
 Also keep in mind that perturbation theory at (N)LO+LL is doing \emph{very well} if it gets within 10\% of a given IR safe measurement.
 An agreement of 5\% should be considered the absolute sanity limit, beyond which it does not make any sense to tune further.
 For some quantities, e.g., ones for which the underlying modeling is \emph{known} to be poor, an order-of-magnitude agreement or worse may have to be accepted.